xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 #### Task 1: Create a Web Pages application.

 1. Start Visual Studio 2017 and create a new Web Pages project by using the **ASP.NET Web Site (Razor v3)** C# template.
-2. Run the new Web Pages application in Internet Explorer and review the **Contact** page.
+2. Run the new Web Pages application in Microsoft Edge and review the **Contact** page.
 3. Stop debugging by closing Microsoft Edge.

 #### Task 2: Explore the application structure.